bubru/bubru/README.md

 ### Hi there, My name is Bruno. 👋
-I have a degree in IT and I am Front-End Jr. Dev. training.
+I have a degree in IT and I am a Front-End Jr. Dev. student.

 I've always loved design and technology, so I decided to combine the two and chose the front-end stack to study.